-Located between Montenegro, Macedonia, Kosovo and Greece, Albania sometimes seems like a forgotten corner of Europe.
+Located between Montenegro, Macedonia, Kosovo, and Greece, Albania sometimes seems like a forgotten corner of Europe.
 And that’s really a shame.
-This ancient country has plenty to offer, from historic cities to imposing mountain ranges and unspoiled beaches.
+This ancient country offers plenty, from historic cities to imposing mountain ranges and unspoiled beaches.

 Theth National Park

 Situated high in the Albanian Alps in the far north of the country, Theth National Park is a remote region.
-Some outdoor enthusiasts consider it to be one of the most beautiful places in Albania, home to attractions such as the Lock-in Tower, a working watermill, and the Grunnas Waterfall.
+Some outdoor enthusiasts consider it one of Albania’s most beautiful places, home to attractions such as the Lock-in Tower, a working watermill, and the Grunnas Waterfall.

-A short drive northeast from Tirana, Kruja is home to the iconic Kruja Castle, a real national icon in Albania.
-This castle houses the renowned Skanderberg Museum, which is must-visit attraction for all first-time visitors to Albania.
+A short drive northeast of Tirana, Kruja is home to the iconic Kruja Castle, a real national icon in Albania.
+This castle houses the renowned Skanderberg Museum, a must-visit attraction for all first-time visitors to Albania.

 Kruja Castle is notable because this was the very place where George Kastrioti Skanderberg, an Albanian national hero, defended the nation against an invasion by the Ottomans.
 In addition to this fascinating history, the castle provides striking views of the Adriatic Sea.